SohamJag/StormWall/README.md

-# DDoS-Protection-Lite
+# StormWall

 [![Build Status](https://travis-ci.com/CleanTalk/anti-ddos-lite.svg?branch=master)](https://travis-ci.org/CleanTalk/anti-ddos-lite)

-Anti-DDoS-Lite (Anti-Crawler app) is a PHP app to protect your site against DDoS attack or crawling web site by bots.
+StormWall (Anti-Crawler app) is a PHP app to protect your site against DDoS attack or crawling web site by bots.

 ## Description
 Anti-DDoS-Lite helps block bots and reduce server load and stops bad bots before they can reach your original web page.
 During the opening of the site page, the application performs a JS check and if the check fails, then a blocking page will be displayed.